 It happens fast, and it happens to the best of us, and that’s

 why players have to take their careers into their own hands when

 If KG, LeBron and KD never left the Timberwolves, Cavaliers or

 Thunder, there’s no guarantee they would’ve ever been able to win a

 championship.
 Right now, Damian Lillard is facing a similar

 situation.
-Ben Simmons decided that it’s time for him to go.
+Ben Simmons decided that it’s time for him to leave

-When I began thinking about it recently and look back at my
+When I began thinking about it recently and looking back at my

 situation in Indy, I only wonder what could’ve been if I’d

 requested a trade sooner.
 Who knows?
 If I would’ve asked earlier,